 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is behavioural experiments.

 Behavioural experiments are a cognitive behavioural therapy (CBT) technique to test out beliefs in real-world conditions.
 It’s like being your own social scientist.
 Behavioural experiments are commonly used in the treatment of anxiety disorders to test unrealistic predictions and provide exposure.

 We often make predictions about the world based on our own internal models about how the world works.
 Yet the way we think the world works doesn’t necessarily match up all that well with reality.
 In science, that kind of thing is tested by selecting an appropriate setting and running an experiment to deliberately gather evidence that can either support or go against a hypothesis.
 A behavioural experiment is the same kind of thing.

 The process begins by selecting a belief to test and rating the strength of the belief.
-If it’s helpful, this rating can be broken down into how strongly you believe cognitively and emotionally; it’s not uncommon for emotional attachment to persist even when there’s some cognitive recognition that it might not be reality-based.
+If it’s helpful, you can break this rating down into how strongly you believe cognitively and emotionally; it’s not uncommon for emotional attachment to persist even when there’s some cognitive recognition that it might not be reality-based.
 The next step is deciding on a setting/context and a way to test it.
-It should be chosen so that it’s actually testing the belief without a lot of noise getting in the way.
+You’ll want a setting that allows you to actually test the belief without a lot of noise getting in the way.